 In May 2018, hH pitched swift Screen™ at Philanthropitch and won a record $64,100 to develop the app into proprietary software, enabling school nurses across America to benefit from the time saving resources offered by the app.

 Currently, swift Screen™ is available for annual licensing.
 Contact us to learn more.

 swift Screen™ changes the emphasis from just screening children to ensuring students receive treatment.
 With swift Screen™, school nurses have time to connect families with affordable follow up care.

-- Four Tests: Visual Acuity, Hearing, Photoscreening with the Welch Allyn Spot Vision Screener, and Scoliosis Screening
+- Six Tests: Visual Acuity, Hearing, Photoscreening with the Welch Allyn Spot Vision Screener, Scoliosis Screening, Acanthosis, and BMI

 - Easy to download data and use immediately

 - Saves time by eliminating redundant data entry